 Three-fourths of the U.S. population lives in a jurisdiction that has banned the box.
-Tallying up the population of the states and localities that have adopted a fair-chance law or policy, now almost 258 million people in the United States-three-fourths of the U.S. population-live in a jurisdiction with some form of ban-the-box or fair-chance policy.
+Tallying up the population of the states and localities that have adopted a fair-chance law or policy, now over258 million people in the United States-more than threefourths of the U.S. population-live in a jurisdiction with some form of ban-the-box or fair-chance policy.